linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 There are several economic characteristics of electricity that are important to understand.
 First, it is difficult to store; hence it must be consumed when it is produced or else it is wasted. $^{6}$  Second, at any point in time the maximum supply of electricity is fixed.
 You can produce less but not more.
 Third, demand for electricity varies substantially by season, by day of week, and by time of day.
 Because carry is limited and costly, the electricity price at any time is set by demand and supply at that time.

 To illustrate the effects of nonstorability, Table 7 displays 1-day-ahead hourly prices for 1 megawatt-hour of electricity in New York City.
-The 1-day-ahead forward price is  $32.22 at 2 A.M., and$ 63.51 at 7 P.M.
+The 1-day-ahead forward price is  \$32.22 at 2 A.M., and\$ 63.51 at 7 P.M.
 Ideally one would buy 2 A.M. electricity, store it, and sell it at 7 P.M., but there is no way to do so costlessly.

 Notice two things.
 First, the swings in Table 7 could not occur with financial assets, which are stored.
 The 3 A.M. and 3 P.M. forward prices for a stock will be almost identical; if they were not, it would be possible to arbitrage the difference.
 Second, whereas the forward price for a stock is largely redundant in the sense that it reflects information about the current stock price, interest, and the dividend yield, the forward prices in Table 7 provide price discovery, revealing otherwise unobtainable information about the future price of the commodity.
 The prices in Table 7 are best interpreted using equation (4).